 You may choose between different types of chisels, including:

-• Gouging chisel – Used for removing excess wood from around the area that you intend to carve.
+- Gouging chisel – Used to remove excess wood from the area you intend to carve.

 Is ebony wood good for carving

 Yes!
 Ebony wood is considered one of the hardest woods available today.
 The hardness of this particular kind of wood means that it takes longer to carve compared to softer woods.
-However, once you have mastered the art of carving ebony wood, you will find yourself able to make beautiful carvings even faster.
+However, once you have mastered the art of carving ebony wood, you can make beautiful carvings even faster.

 The main advantage of working with ebony wood is its durability.
 Ebony wood carvings last much longer than softwoods like pine or cedar.